bestguy/sveltestrap/Readme.md

 ### Note on usage with Sapper

 If you are using Sveltestrap with Sapper, it's recommended you import the component source directly.
-Note that this issue does not effect SvelteKit.
+Note that this issue does not affect SvelteKit.
 For example:

 ```html
 <script>